jakebenn/aws-key-rotation-scripts/README.md

     -j --json          A file to send JSON output to.
 Optional.
      --help            Prints this help message

 **rotate-iam-key.sh** is a bash script that rotates an IAM user's key.
-The general pattern to rotate keys is as follows:
+The script follows the process below to rotate the key:

 1. Create a new (second) access key for the user.
 2. Test the application code with the new key.